susam/emacs4cl/README.md

     ```

     The first line checks whether package descriptions from package
     archives have been fetched.
-See the `~/.emacs.d/elpa/archives`
+See the `~/.emacs.d/elpa/archives` or
-    directory for archive contents in case you are curious.
-If the
+    `~/.config/emacs/elpa/archives` directory for archive contents in
+    case you are curious.
+If the archive contents have not been
-    archive contents have not been fetched then the second line
+    fetched then the second line fetches them.
+Thus the second line
-    fetches them.
-Thus the second line executes only when the Emacs
+    executes only when the Emacs initialization is loaded for the
-    initialization is loaded for the first time.
-The first time Emacs
+    first time.
+The first time Emacs starts with the [.emacs](.emacs)
-    starts with the [.emacs](.emacs) file of this repository, it takes
+    file of this repository, it takes a while to fetch the package
-    a while to fetch the package archives.
-However, once the package
+    archives.
+However, once the package archives have been fetched and
-    archives have been fetched and Emacs is started again later, it
+    Emacs is started again later, it starts instantly because the code
-    starts instantly because the code above takes care not to fetch
+    above takes care not to fetch package archives again when it is
-    package archives again when it is already cached locally.
+    already cached locally.

-  - When we install packages using `package-install` (coming up in the
-    next point), a few customizations are written automatically into the
-    Emacs initialization file (`~/.emacs` in our case).
-This has the
-    rather undesirable effect of our carefully handcrafted `~/.emacs`
-    being meddled by `package-install`.
-To be precise, it is the
-    `custom` package invoked by `package-install` that intrudes into our
-    Emacs initialization file.
-To prevent that, we ask `custom` to write
-    the customizations to a separate file at `~/.emacs.d/custom.el` with
-    the following code:

-    ```elisp
-    (setq custom-file (concat user-emacs-directory "custom.el"))
-    ```

   - Install SLIME, Paredit, and Rainbow Delimiters only if they are not
     installed already: